zer0lightning/Snipperts/SGD_Install.md

 **Windows 10 Client**
 >Processor: 2 Core / RAM: 4gb / HDD: 200gb

->Network Adapter1: BridgeMode (Allow Promiscuous) - Internal
+>Network Adapter1: Bridge Mode (Allow Promiscuous)

 Inside your Windows 10 Client
 Go to ninite.com to install some apps for SGD that you need, then proceed.